Raceless-RLS/rls_career_overhaul/ReadMe.md

 ### Notes

-For installing the mod directly from GitHub, compress the mod’s contents into a single ZIP file (excluding the `.gitignore` and `README.md` files) and place the compressed file into the mods folder of BeamNG.drive.
-This ensures the mod functions correctly and appears in the game’s Mod Manager.
+For installing the mod directly from GitHub, compress the mod's contents into a single ZIP file (excluding the `.gitignore` and `README.md` files) and place the compressed file into the mods folder of BeamNG.drive.
+This ensures the mod functions correctly and appears in the game's Mod Manager.

 For more detailed instructions, you can refer to the official [BeamNG Documentation](https://documentation.beamng.com/tutorials/mods/installing-mods/) and [Steam Community Guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2918556246) on how to manually install mods.